nelsonlaidev/college-bda-project/docs/Problems.md

 # Problems

-- Which countries produce the most content on Netflix?
+- Which countries produce the most content on Netflix? (plot_top_countries)
+- What are the most popular genres on Netflix? (plot_genre_distribution)
+- What is the distribution of content ratings on Netflix? (plot_rating_distribution)
-- What is the distribution of content types (movies vs TV shows) on Netflix?
+- What is the distribution of content types (movies vs TV shows) on Netflix? (plot_content_type)
-- How has the average duration of movies and TV shows changed over the years?